Shaf8808/PP4-news-site/README.md

 - Set up your plan by giving it a name
 - Select the Tiny Turtle (Free) plan.
 You can leave the Tags field blank
 - Click 'Select Region'
-- Select a data center near you
+- Select a data centre near you
 - Then click 'Review'
-- Check you details are correct and then click 'Create Instance'
+- Check your details are correct and then click 'Create Instance'
 - Return to the ElephantSQL dashboard and click on the database instance name for this project
-- Copy the database url for your project
+- Copy the database URL for your project

 ### Connecting the database to our app